AhmadEleiwa/TodoListReact/README.md

 ## How To Run
 You can try the demo [Demo](https://ahmadeleiwa.github.io/TodoListReact/).
-Or you can even clone the project and thne install the dependencies  through this command
+Or you can even clone the project and thne install the dependencies  through this command Once yout open the website the date could take so long to be fetch.
+And that becouse the free hosting services in backend
 ```bash
 npm i
 ```